How to Get Equipment Back from a Terminated Employee

 5. Deduct Employee Pay

-If you don’t want to go through the trouble of pursuing legal action, another option is to deduct the cost of the company equipment from the employee’s final paycheck.
+If you don’t want to go through the trouble of pursuing legal action, another option is payroll deduction, where you deduct the cost of the company equipment from the employee’s final wages.

 This compensation could come through taking a portion of paid leave, vacation pay, or anything else to help you recoup your loss.